An Evidence-Based Approach to Prison Reform

 Goals of the Network include the following:

-- develop a better understanding of prison environments and their relationship to the safety and well-being of those who live and work there
+- develop a better understanding of prison environments and their relationship to the safety and well-being of those who are confined and work there

 - enhance state prisons’ capacities for collecting data on prison environments, with the goal of promoting transparency and accountability